sungnga/instagram-clone-app/README.md

     - This is an async operation since we're making a query to graphQL database to get a user's email based on the given input
     - What we get back is an email and assign that to input.
 This will overwrite the initial value in input that was passed to the onSubmit function
     - For example, if the user provides nga1234 as in input, getUserEmail() will query the graphQL database with the provided input for the user's email and get back nga@gmail.com.
 The input value will now be nga@gmail.com, instead of nga1234.
 Then when logInWithEmailAndPassword() method is called, it will use this updated input as an argument to try to log in the user
-    - Lastly, to ensure that the history.push() operation get executed right after the promise, wrap it around a setTimeout() and set it to 0 seconds
+    - Lastly, to ensure that the history.push() operation get executed right after the promise, call it inside a setTimeout() function and set it to 0 seconds
     ```js
     import { useApolloClient } from '@apollo/client';
     import { GET_USER_EMAIL } from '../graphql/queries';